christianmkg/mkgmarketingweb/_posts/2012-06-07-the-rising-popularity-value-of-mobile-devices.md

 ---
 <p style="text-align: center;"><img class="aligncenter  wp-image-1329" title="The new Nokia smart phone Lumia 800 is shown off at Nokia world, London" src="http://mkgmediagroup.com/wp-content/uploads/2012/06/mobile-phone.jpeg" alt="" width="492" height="330" /></p>
 <p style="text-align: left;">How much time are you spending on your mobile device?</p>
-<p style="text-align: left;">According to a<a href="http://www.theatlantic.com/business/archive/2012/05/this-graph-is-disastrous-for-print-and-great-for-facebook-or-the-opposite/257857/" target="_blank"> recent article in The Atlantic</a>, 10% of users time is spent on mobile devices.Â Why is this a relevant statistic?</p>
+<p style="text-align: left;">According to a<a href="http://www.theatlantic.com/business/archive/2012/05/this-graph-is-disastrous-for-print-and-great-for-facebook-or-the-opposite/257857/" target="_blank"> recent article in The Atlantic</a>, 10% of users time is spent on mobile devices.
+Why is this a relevant statistic?</p>

 <h2 style="text-align: left;"><em>Because while users spend 10% of their time on mobile devices, only 1% of ad spend is dedicated to these devices</em></h2>
 Take a look at the graph below: